GraceyDugar/didntwork-club/README.md

 ## Why

 Bengaluru has a directory for everyone who is *building* something.
-Nobody keeps the list of what didn't work — even though that's where most of the lessons are.
+Nobody keeps the list of what didn't work/failed — even though that's where most of the lessons are.
 This is that list.
 Founders submit a one-liner, a short honest reason, and (optionally) their X/LinkedIn so the post doubles as a small bit of visibility for them.

 ## How it works